fbpx

 Yes, the AAT will continue to consider applications until the ART begins operations.

-You can submit an application for a review of a decision on AAT’s official website, and it will be automatically transferred to the new Tribunal, eliminating the need to apply again.
+You can apply for a decision review on AAT’s official website.
+The application will be automatically transferred to the new Tribunal.

 Remember, we’re here to help you every step of the way!